 From air purifiers and filters to plants that can absorb harmful toxins in the air, there are a number of products on the market promising to make your abode a healthier place.

 Some people, however, have opted for a more holistic approach to cleaning the air in their homes.

 On top of jazzing up your home’s decor, this decorative light makes a number of health claims, including improving air quality.
 Yet, as is the case with many wellness fads, the science behind them is… well, questionable.

-To get the lowdown on these charming lamps, we asked the opinion of three medical professionals: Dr. Debra Rose Wilson, an associate professor and holistic healthcare practitioner; Dr. Debra Sullivan, a nurse educator who specializes in complementary and alternative medicine, pediatrics, dermatology, and cardiology; and Dr. Dena Westphalen, a clinical pharmacist.
+To get the lowdown on these charming lamps, we asked the opinion of three medical professionals: Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT, an associate professor and holistic healthcare practitioner; Debra Sullivan, PhD, MSN, RN, CNE, COI, a nurse educator who specializes in complementary and alternative medicine, pediatrics, dermatology, and cardiology; and Dena Westphalen, PharmD, a clinical pharmacist.

 Here’s what they had to say.

 Do Himalayan salt lamps provide any health benefits?

 Debra Rose Wilson: A salt lamp has a lovely glow and sets the mood for stress reduction, but there are no measurable health benefits.
 There’s been no research published in a peer-reviewed scholarly journal.
 In fact, salt lamps have been called pseudoscience.

 Debra Sullivan: Salt lamps are said to improve air quality, help you sleep, and increase your spirits by releasing negative ions into the air when in operation.
 None of these claims have ever been proven.
 Studies from 2012 and show room ionizers have no effect on people with asthma, and these ionizers produce higher amounts of ionization than salt lamps.